What is ARFID?

 These symptoms are similar to those found in people with anorexia nervosa and other eating disorders.

-ARFID is often confused with anorexia nervosa because weight loss and nutritional deficiency are common shared symptoms between the two disorders.
+ARFID may be confused with restrictive eating disorders like anorexia because weight loss and nutritional deficiency are common shared symptoms between the two disorders.
 However, the primary difference between ARFID and anorexia is that ARFID lacks the drive for thinness that is so common for individuals with anorexia.

 Complications associated with ARFID may mirror the health risks of anorexia nervosa for low-weight patients.
 These risks include: